Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 In effect, the EngagementManager acts as a go-between
 between the app's designer and the app's user.

-2. <b>SActivityHandler</b>, an "abstract" struct for handling a particular user activity.
+2. <b>SInterUnit</b>, an "abstract" struct for handling a particular user activity.
-An activity-handler handles (keyboard and mouse) user-input and draws to the screen.
+An InterUnit handles (keyboard and mouse) user-input and draws to the screen.
-An app designer populates and extends SActivityHandler to create activity-handlers
+An app designer populates and extends SInterUnit to create an InterUnit
 for app-specific user activities.
-A handful of concrete activity-handlers are also provided by the SDK
+A handful of concrete InterUnits are also provided by the SDK
 for user activities that are common across apps
 such as selecting a file from the native file system
 and implementing an app's high-level dashboard.
 These serve as a design palette for the app designer
 that users (over time) become familiar with.

-### App design is a simple process
+### App design is a simple process.
 An EngagementManager app is designed at 2 temporal levels of user-engagement:
 1. <b>Gross user engagement</b>.
 At a high level, a user's engagement consists of low intensity (frequency) interactions